By Contributing Author Howard T. Walpole, Jr., MD, MBA, FACC, FSCAI

 - A European Union-approved injection catheter to ensure the safest possible procedure.

-Based on the PRECISE trial sponsored by Cytori Therapeutics, which you can learn about here, the Okyanos cardiac stem cell therapy treatment showed significant improvement in heart function and reduced heart damage.
+Based on the PRECISE clinical trial (which you can learn more about here), the Okyanos cardiac stem cell therapy treatment showed significant improvement in heart function and reduced heart damage.

-These are exciting times in cardiology and I am honored to be part of a pioneering team, dedicated to treating people safely and effectively so they can live better and longer lives.
+These are exciting times in cardiology, and Okyanos is dedicated to treating people safely and effectively so they can live better and longer lives.